 - 1. Financial Institutions and DNFBPs should identify the Customer's identity, whether the Customer is permanent or walk-in, and whether the Customer is a natural or legal person or legal arrangement, and verify the Customer's identity and the identity of the Beneficial Owner.
-This should be done using documents, data or information from a reliable and independent source or any other source to verify the identity verification as follows: - (a) For Natural Persons:
+This should be done using documents, data or any other identification information from a reliable and independent source as follows: - (a) For Natural Persons: